alex-karpenko/git-events-runner/ROADMAP.md

 ## Next release

-- gitrepo: add support for private keys with passphrase
 - gitrepo: use the Mozilla CA bundle instead of system one and build controller/cloner images `FROM scratch`
 - hooks: implement hook requests rate control/throttling
 - hooks: tls listener for webhooks